 If you’ve been having thoughts about harming yourself or ending your life, please reach out to The National Suicide Prevention Lifeline right away.
 They provide 24/7 support for those in crisis and can be reached by dialing 9-8-8.

 Some people associate depression with a chemical imbalance, but the disease is much more complicated.
-New research suggests that depression isn’t spurred merely by having too little or too much specific brain chemicals.
+New research suggests that depression isn’t spurred merely by having too little or too many specific brain chemicals.

 In fact, there are millions – billions, even – of chemical reactions that are responsible for your mood, responses, and how you perceive life.
 With this level of complexity, you can see why two people might experience depression differently and react differently to forms of treatment.